tuinannan/PRIME-SCOPE/primetime/README.md

 In response to the `execution` operation in `execute_PS.sh`, first the patterns from a given log file (could be created by the above or below routine) are converted into a C code implementation.
 This code is the `primeapp/prime.c` file, having a separate function for each pattern.

-- Important: depending on the number of iterations in `execution`, the required stack size for the generated C program may exceed the defaults on your system (leading to a termination with segmentation fault.)
+- Important: depending on the number of iterations in `execution`, the required stack size for the generated C program may exceed the defaults on your system (leading to a termination with a segmentation fault.)
-Therefore, we recommend to increase the stack size, e.g., as `ulimit -s unlimited`.
+Therefore, we recommend increasing the stack size, e.g., as `ulimit -s unlimited`.

 For example, the access pattern `01b23` may be converted into C as follows (see also Figure 4 in the paper).
-The function receives a pointer to an array that contains the eviction set, and performs accesses over it.
+The function receives a pointer to an array that contains the eviction set and performs accesses over it.

 ```
 void traverse_B504_E0002_S1(uint64_t* arr) {